São Bernardo do Campo: History

 Industrialization also attracted migrants from the Brazilian Northeastern region in the 1960s.
 Among them was the family of Luiz Inácio Lula da Silva, who grew up in the region.
 The future president of Brazil worked in automobile factories in São Bernardo do Campo in the 1970s, becoming a union and anti-military dictatorship figure.

-São Bernardo also contributed to the development of Brazilian cinema, mainly during the 1950s and 1960s, thanks to the Vera Cruz studios, which produced a great number of movies and revealed many notable actors.
+São Bernardo also contributed to the development of Brazilian cinema, mainly during the 1950s and 1960s, thanks to the Vera Cruz studios, which produced a great number of movies and introduced many notable actors.
 This is also the birthplace of the football player Anderson Luís de Souza, better known as Deco.

 Geography

 Location

 São Bernardo do Campo is located in the top of the Serra do Mar, on the Atlantic plateau.
 It occupies an area of 407.1 square kilometre.
 The altitude varies from a low of 60 meters above sea level at the foot of the mountain range where Rio Passareúva with the Rio Pilões rivers meet, to 986.5 meters at the peak of the Bonilha, in the Montanhão neighborhood.